sonic-net/SONiC/doc/LoM/LocalMitigation.md

 Every action could be fine tuned via some configurable knobs.
 A SONiC CLI or configlet could do.

 ## Memory utilization
 This is a complex probem as memory used by a daemon could vary based on its load (_e.g. count of peers, routes, route-maps configured_).
 This demands an custom detection per daemon with dynamically computed threshold.
 The detection needs to distinguish between "_is memory consumption growing constantly_" vs "_transient blips_".
-This algorithm might need might need few tweaks & updates as we observe its reports.
+This algorithm might need few tweaks & updates as we observe its reports.
+Hence will takje some time to get tune it.
 Hence hard coding this into image will not fit.
-But actions are small plugins/minions that can be easily updated w/o impact to control/data plane.
+But actions are small plugins/minions that can be easily updated w/o impact to control/data plane, hence allows for frequent updates,.

 ### Detection
 The action does the monitoring.
 We can have variations per platform, target OS version and even cluster type.
 This is vetted in nightly tests for  all  target platform & OS version.
 It constantly monitors.
 It can cache usage in various time points as required by algorithm to do a proper analysis.
 This detection action is kicked off at the start and run until detected or disabled.